 - Concerning the part on the presentation of each means of payment (I), the affiliated institution shall present its offer of products and services as well as the operational organisation of the activity.
-Nevertheless, it is exempted from producing analysis matrix of risks and main fraud incidents and it must mention that "it refers to the central body's decisions in its own annex". - Concerning the part dedicated to the presentation of results of the periodic control (II), if this function is exercised under the central body's responsibility and described by this body, only the controls specific to the affiliated institution should be provided by the latter. - Concerning the part dedicated to the self-assessment of the compliance with recommendations from external bodies regarding the security of non-cash means of payment (III), the affiliated institution is relieved of this task and must mention that "it refers to the central body's decisions in its own annex": - Concerning the audit report on the implementation of security measures provided for in the RTS (IV), the affiliated institution is exempted to provide it and has to mention that "it refers to what has been described by the central body in its own annex".
+Nevertheless, it is exempted from producing the analysis matrix of risks and main fraud incidents and it must mention that "it refers to what has been described by the institution in charge of the risk control and risk management mechanism in its own annex". - Concerning the part dedicated to the presentation of results of the periodic control (II), if this function is exercised under the responsibility of the group, nework or central bodyand described by the latter in its own annex, only the controls specific to the affiliated institution should be provided by the latter. - Concerning the part dedicated to the self-assessment of the compliance with recommendations from external bodies regarding the security of non-cash means of payment (III), the affiliated institution is relieved of this task and must mention that "it refers to what has been described by the institution in charge of the internal control and risk management mechanism in its own annex"; - Concerning the audit report on the implementation of security measures provided for in the RTS (IV), the affiliated institution is exempted from providing it and has to mention that "it refers to what has been described by the institution in charge of the internal control and risk management mechanism in its own annex".